thriveweb/deking-new/content/pages/about-process.md

       Sit back and watch your new project come to life.

-      Our 25-year deck guarantee \*( link) and 15-year patio guarantee \*(
-      link)(T’s & C’s apply (link)provide you with peace of mind with regards to site safety and workmanship.
+      Our 25-year deck guarantee and 15-year patio guarantee (T’s & C’s apply) provide you with peace of mind with regards to site safety and workmanship.

-      Deking remove all waste materials on completion as a part of our tidy deck guarantee* (link to document)
+      Deking remove all waste materials on completion as a part of our tidy deck guarantee
     title: Construction Commences
   - buttonText: ''
     content: >-
       On completion of all our workmanship, together with you, we will perform a final handover inspection.
-On projects that require council permits, a private certifier, on behalf of the council, will inspect your project and provide a final certificate (link to Form 21) that the project has been completed to all applicable codes and building standards.
+On projects that require council permits, a private certifier, on behalf of the council, will inspect your project and provide a final certificate (Form 21) that the project has been completed to all applicable codes and building standards.

       Deking will give you a helpful maintenance manual with information that